 While Cruyff was talking to the press, Leicester were drawn level 1-1 with Nottingham Forest.
-Recent arrival Steve Lynex had scored, but the foxes were unable to take the three points that would have lifted them out of the First Division’s bottom three.
+Recent arrival Steve Lynex had scored, but The Foxes were unable to take the maximum points that would have lifted them out of the First Division’s bottom three.

 City were unable to match their February form for the remainder of the season and despite some reasonable displays, positive results were hard to come by.
-Leicester City won four of their remaining twelve matches, but finished 21st and were relegated to the Second Division.
+Wallace's team won four of their remaining twelve matches but finished 21st and were relegated to the Second Division.

-Cruyff remained at Levante until May 1981, but struggled badly with form and fitness, his toe injury blighting the rest of the campaign.
-He still found time to ensure the disposal of one coach and the selection of his own man, but it didn’t work out.
+Cruyff remained at Levante until May 1981, but struggled badly with form and fitness; a toe injury blighting the rest of his campaign.
+He still found time to ensure the disposal of one coach and the selection of his own man but it didn’t work out.
 In the nine games that remained following Cruyff’s intervention, Levante managed only two wins.
 With three matches of the season remaining, they lost 3-1 at Linares and ensured that promotion was mathematically impossible.

 Still hampered by the toe injury picked up against Baracaldo, Cruyff watched the game from the stands and was loudly booed by fans of both teams.
 Only a small amount of the original sum offered was paid by Levante and Cruyff walked away from the club having made only ten appearances and scoring two goals.